blackducksoftware/bd_scan_yocto_via_sbom/README.md

 output of the `bitbake-layers show-recipes` command.
 3. Use the `--oe_data_folder FOLDER` option to cache the downloaded OE data (~300MB on every run) noting that the OE data does not change frequently.
 4. Add the `cve_check` class to the Bitbake local.conf to ensure patched CVEs are identified, and then check that PHASE 6 picks up the cve-check file (see CVE PATCHING below).
 Optionally specify the output CVE check file using `--cve_check_file FILE`.
-5. Where recipes have been modified from original versions against the OE data, use the `--max_oe_version_distance X.X.X` option to specify fuzzy matching against OE recipes (distance values in the range '0.0.1' to '0.0.10' are recommended), although this can also cause some matches to be disabled.
+5. Where recipes have been modified from original versions against the standard OE recipes, use the `--max_oe_version_distance X.X.X` option to specify fuzzy matching against OE recipes (distance values in the range '0.0.1' to '0.0.10' are recommended), although this can also cause some matches to be disabled.
 Create
 2 projects and compare the results with and without this option.
 6. If you wish to add the Linux kernel and other packages specified in the image manifest only, consider using the `--process_image_manifest` option and optionally specifying the image manifest license file path (--image_license_manifest FILEPATH) where it does not exist in the same folder and the license.manifest file.